nrbray/nixos-configuration/README.md

 # [Fresh manual flake install from Minimal ISO on local PC](https://github.com/nrbray/nixos-configuration)

+## Learning point 1

 Oh boy!
-Whilst in hindsight this is extremely simple (and easier done with the graphical installer), it was hard to find many complete examples of the manual install process to assure me I would be able to do all I wanted:
+Whilst in hindsight this is extremely simple [and easier done with the graphical installer](https://nixos.org/manual/nixos/stable/#sec-installation-graphical), it was hard to find many complete examples of the manual install process to assure me I would be able to do all I wanted:

   - Start with a Flake (to avoid starting non-Flake and switching over without fully understanding how to do it from the beginning)
   - Full disk encryption